Subject

 Named Person: Austin, Stephen F. (Stephen Fuller), 1793-1836

-If a person is identified with both a married name and a prior name, include a separate named person entry for each surname
+If a person is identified with both a married name and a prior name, a separate named person entry for each surname may be entered, or the maiden name may be incorporated

 Should someone be a ‘named person’?